google/xls/docs_src/dslx_reference.md

 ### Module attributes

-A limited number of attributes are able to be applied at module scope (currently just one), using the following syntax, which is conventionally placed at the top of the module (`.x` file):
+A limited number of attributes may be applied at module scope (currently just one), using the following syntax, which is conventionally placed at the top of the module (`.x` file):

 ```dslx-snippet
 #![allow(nonstandard_constant_naming)]